HOPE for a Robust Parameterization of Long-memory State Space Models: Abstract

 \section{Abstract}

 State-space models (SSMs) that utilize linear, time-invariant (LTI) systems are known for their effectiveness in learning long sequences.
-However, these models typically face several challenges: (i) they require specifically designed initializations of the system matrices to achieve state-of-the-art performance, (ii) they require training of state matrices on a logarithmic scale with very small learning rates to prevent instabilities, and (iii) they require the model to have exponentially decaying memory in order to ensure an asymptotically stable LTI system.
-To address these issues, we view SSMs through the lens of Hankel operator theory, which provides us with a unified theory for the initialization and training of SSMs.
-Building on this theory, we develop a new parameterization scheme, called HOPE, for LTI systems that utilizes Markov parameters within Hankel operators.
-This approach allows for random initializations of the LTI systems and helps to improve training stability, while also provides the SSMs with non-decaying memory capabilities.
-Our model efficiently implements these innovations by nonuniformly sampling the transfer functions of LTI systems, and it requires fewer parameters compared to canonical SSMs.
+To achieve state-of-the-art performance, an SSM often needs a specifically designed initialization, and the training of state matrices is on a logarithmic scale with a very small learning rate.
+To understand these choices from a unified perspective, we view SSMs through the lens of Hankel operator theory.
+Building upon it, we develop a new parameterization scheme, called HOPE, for LTI systems that utilizes Markov parameters within Hankel operators.
+Our approach helps improve the initialization and training stability, leading to a more robust parameterization.
+We efficiently implement these innovations by nonuniformly sampling the transfer functions of LTI systems, and they require fewer parameters compared to canonical SSMs.
 When benchmarked against HiPPO-initialized models such as S4 and S4D, an SSM parameterized by Hankel operators demonstrates improved performance on Long-Range Arena (LRA) tasks.
-Moreover, we use a sequential CIFAR-10 task with padded noise to empirically corroborate our SSM's long memory capacity.
+Moreover, our new parameterization endows the SSM with non-decaying memory within a fixed time window, which is empirically corroborated by a sequential CIFAR-10 task with padded noise.